;

 TypeScript Enums

 Enums in TypeScript provide a way to define a set of named constants, making code easier to read and understand.
 They’re especially useful when you need a collection of related values that won’t change, such as days of the week or status codes.
-This guide covers everything you need to know about TypeScript enums, from basic syntax to advanced usage and real-world applications.
+This tutorial covers everything you need to know about TypeScript enums, from basic syntax to advanced usage and real-world applications.

 Introduction to TypeScript Enums